MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxelemarg.md

 ---

 # required metadata
-title: "rxElemArg function (RevoScaleR) "
+title: "rxElemArg function (revoAnalytics) | Microsoft Docs"
 description: " Allows different argument values to be passed to different (named and unnamed) nodes or cores through the elipsis argument for rxExec.
 A vector or list of the argument values is used. "
-keywords: "(RevoScaleR), rxElemArg, IO"
+keywords: "(revoAnalytics), rxElemArg, IO"
 author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/07/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""